 Venus as a temporal indicator of Dawn

-Moore (1842: 37) records Venus as Julagoling and states that: “’She is described as a very pretty young woman, powerful in witchcraft.
+Moore (1842: 37) records Venus as Julagoling (synonymous with Bates “yual guling” above) and states that: “’She is described as a very pretty young woman, powerful in witchcraft.
 A singular, if fortuitous, coincidence with her classical character.’
 In traditional Noongar cosmology all planets were viewed as sorcerers and having magical powers (Hassell 1974).
 Grey (1840:56) similarly records Julagoling as ‘a name for the planet Venus’ and Brady (1845) records it as ‘the evening star.’
-Interestingly, Grey (1840:30) records a similar possibly variant term djukolung as “a big sister” (see “Djuko” sister).
-We are curious about this, for In some Aboriginal groups in Victoria the indigenous name for Venus means ‘sister of the sun.’
+Grey (1840:30) records djukolung as meaning “a big sister” (see “Djuko” sister).
+We are curious about this for in some Aboriginal groups in Victoria the indigenous name for Venus means ‘sister of the sun.’
 Could it be possible that the Noongar perceived Venus and the sun in a sisterly kin relationship?

 The terms je-dar, ‘morning dawn’ (Grey 1840: 53), jeeda, ‘daylight’ (Grey 1840:53) and djidar, ‘dawn of morning, daylight’ (Moore 1842:21) may be viewed as variant spellings or renditions of the same term pronounced jeeda which denotes ‘bird.’
 In this context the term probably alludes to the dawn song of the break-of-day birds.
 The subtleties of birdsong at this time of day were well known to Noongar people and Mokare exemplifies this when he informs Barker (1830) that “daylight’ was heralded by the cries of the cockatoos.
 Barker must have found this unique cultural interpretation amusing for he writes in his diary that daybreak was proclaimed by the “Cockatoo crow” rather than by the “cock crow” (as it is known by Westerners).
 We would suggest that Mokare is referring to the screeching sounds of the white cockatoos (manyt, also spelt manich,munite, monet, munitch, manatch) heralding the daybreak.

 Ethel Hassell (1974:232) records kittiupcowra as ‘just before daylight – when the bird calls commence.’
 She lists cowra as ‘green parakeet.’
-If we take kittiup to be a variant of kittiuk meaning ‘dark’ or ‘night’ then kittiup-cowra would refer to the screeching sounds of parrots heralding the break of day.9 Moore (1842) records kowar as ‘Trichoglossus, screaming-parrot.’
-Parrots and cockatoos in indigenous ornitho-taxonomy may have even been perceived, depending on context, as belonging to the same family or ancestral stock owing to similarities of behaviour and cultural significance as a source of food and feathers for totemic purposes.10 Their break-of-day cries would have served as a natural alarm clock signalling the return of daylight.
+If we take kittiup to be a variant of kittiuk meaning ‘dark’ or ‘night’ then kittiup-cowra would refer to the screeching sounds of parrots heralding the break of day.9 Moore (1842) records kowar as the screaming parrot (Trichoglossus) but this genus is not native to southwestern Australia.
+Serventy and Whittell (1976: 267) attribute the name kowar (cower or cowara) to the purple-crowned lorikeet (Glossopsitta porphyrocephala) which is well known for its loud screeching sounds.
+Parrots and cockatoos, although distinguished in indigenous taxonomy, would have been perceived as belonging to the same family or ancestral stock as they share a number of physical, behavioural, phenological and cultural habits and characteristics 10 Their break-of-day cries would have served as a natural alarm clock signalling the return of daylight.

 Grey (1840: 47) records gungal as meaning ‘the east.’
 Moore (1842: 40) elaborates on this and describes kangal as meaning ‘The east; or, more properly, the spot of sun-rising, as it varies throughout the year.’
 This term designates the spatial location of where Nanga rises every morning.11 Interestingly, the “sun cave,” also called the “moon cave” was located by early 19th century explorers near York, Western Australia (first by Moore and Dale in 1830 when exploring the Avon Valley).
 This cave contains ancient markings and representations of the moon and/or sun beings who in Noongar mythology are depicted as husband and wife.